 A great way to distract from anxiety and alcohol use is to put your energy into a new activity.
 It can be as small as starting a new exercise routine, or as large as volunteering at a local organization.
 Focus your full attention on whatever puts your mind at ease.

 There is nothing worse than struggling alone.
 If you feel ready, have a conversation about how you have been feeling with someone you trust.
 Whether they provide helpful advice or just a listening ear, having a solid support system is vital in recovery.
 Loved ones can help with AUD and anxiety relief more than you could ever imagine.

 Here at Eleanor Health, we help anyone concerned about their mental health or affected by substance use live amazing lives.
 We offer care and treatment that takes into account the whole individual, meaning that we focus largely on one’s life experiences, cultures, and values when offering assistance.
 With resources available in medication-assisted treatment, therapy & counseling, psychiatry, recovery coaching, and more, we are dedicated to helping you get to a place where you feel happy and healthy.

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.

 If you need help with your substance use disorder, we are here to help you build your confidence and momentum towards the future you want.
-We are currently located in Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.
+We are currently located in Florida, Louisiana, Massachusetts, North Carolina, New Jersey, Ohio, Texas, and Washington.